API proxy vs API gateway: What works for you?

 The right fit for your API management

-Effective management of the entire API lifecycle and the systems that integrate with your APIs is the cornerstone of seamless user experiences and robust backend interactions for any organisation.
+Effective management of the entire API lifecycle and the systems that integrate with your APIs is the cornerstone of seamless user experiences and robust backend interactions for any organization.
 The decision between an API proxy and an API gateway is pivotal in this management landscape.

 Share the Post: